Emotional Explosions and Arguments in Your Relationship.

 - The other person agrees to meet at the later time.
 If it seems too far away or is not a good time they can try to negotiate the time.
 But if the argument is too heated and one person really needs space quickly, there may not be much time for negotiating.
 Now, the person who needs to leave should be supported in leaving quickly.

 Finally, the last stage of this process is that the person who left, comes back at the time they agreed upon, to continue the discussion.
+To get more details about how to do this, you can find them in another blog article I wrote about how to avoid damage to your relationship.

 For couples who try this approach to heated arguments, things will usually get better, trust increases, arguments in your relationship decrease, and affection can return to the relationship.